jithin-k-sreedharan/Fourier_feature_selection/README.md

 Parameters of the Fourier-Orth procedure are:
 * `max_depth` (int): Depth parameter of Fourier-Orth procedure.
 We perform Fourier-Orth in a sequential way —- the procedure is first run with depth 1, then the training set is filtered with the selected features from depth 1 and is passed to depth 2 of the procedure.
 This process is repeated until the `max_depth` is reached.
-* `cluster_sizes` (list of ints): At each depth, to reduce the demand for high computational resorces, we partition the features into batches, run Fouier-Orth on each batch and finally combine the results.
+* `cluster_sizes` (list of ints): At each depth, to reduce the demand for high computational resources, we partition the features into batches, run Fouier-Orth on each batch and finally combine the results.
 This parameter specifies the sizes of clusters at each depth
 * `norm_epsilon` (list of floats): Threshold `epsilon` at step 9 in the procedure.
 The parameter lists `epsilon` at different depths.
 * `selection_thresholds` (list of floats): Equivalent to threshold `epsilon` at step 15, for each depth.
 We either use `selection_thresholds` as it is when employing a technique fof explained variance or  1-`selection_thresholds` if we use exact step 15.